LeoKuhorev/reading-notes/class_26.md

 - Templates (jinja2)
 - Forms (by default any model can be used as a form)
 - Built-in auth with groups and permissions, easy to implement 2FA
-- Built-in customizible admin page
+- Built-in customizable admin page
 - Support for internationalization
 - Advanced security features